Arash84Prhsn/LibraryProject_AdvancedProgramming_HamedFahimi/README.md

 # Library Management Project

-This project is meant to simulate a program that would process all aspects of managing a library but since this project isn't robust enough nor does it have a GUI, it just simulates such a managing program.
+This project is meant to be a program that would process all aspects of managing a library but since this project isn't robust enough nor does it have a GUI, it just simulates such a managing program and is incomplete.

 ## Books